 Kader Khan excelled at writing speech as the language experienced and spoken in everyday life, fully recognising the context of his characters, their location, social setting and upbringing.
 His dialogue, particularly in his early films are nuanced, rather than grandiose.
 This can also be attributed to Kader Khan as an actor.
 Unlike other writers, he was a prolific actor himself and knew how words sounded on the screen.

 Khan himself was the discovery of Dilip Kumar, who could deliver lines acutely without having to rely on bombast.
-Kumar’s dialogue in Ganga Jamuna (1961) are now iconic, lean towards the Awadhi.
+Kumar’s dialogue in Ganga Jumna (1961), which are now iconic, lean towards the Awadhi.
 They were written by Wajahat Mirzra, and form an exception to the rule for a leading character.

 Roti went on to become a super-hit, and Kader Khan became an important part of the Manmohan Desai stable.

 Khan’s star rose quickly in the mid-1970s, and he became one of the few who straddled the rival camps of Manmohan Desai and Prakash Mehra.
-Perhaps his best written film is Mehra’s Muqaddar Ka Sikandar (1978), set in late-seventies Bombay, where an illiterate child of the street, Sikandar, aspires to rise above his station to become the equal of the girl he loves.
-Typically, Sikandar (Amitabh Bachchan) encounters a variety of characters, down and put like himself, and has run-ins with the film’s antagonist Dilawar (Amjad Khan).
+Perhaps his best written film is Mehra’s Muqaddar Ka Sikandar (1978), set in late-1970s Bombay, in which an illiterate child of the street, Sikandar, aspires to rise above his station to become the equal of the girl he loves.
+Typically, Sikandar (Amitabh Bachchan) encounters a variety of characters, down and out like himself, and has runs-in with the film’s antagonist Dilawar (Amjad Khan).

 Kader Khan writes Dilawar as a Bambaiya-speaking roughneck, a denizen of the red-light area of Foras Road or Kamathipura.
 Amjad Khan is the perfect vehicle for Khan’s dialogue, which contrasts with Bachchan, whose Hindustani seems strangely steeped in a Lucknowi tehzeeb.
 Khan plays a Sufi mendicant in the film, who inspires the young Sikander to embrace a fatalism that guides his life (“Zindagi hai woh jo maut se takraate hain, murdon se battar hai woh jo maut se ghabraate hain”).

 Khan’s third significant association was with Govinda.
 Here too, Govinda’s rise can be attributed to Khan’s screen writing.
-Hero No 1, Coolie No 1, Anari No 1 and Aunty No 1 all did well at the box-office.
-A consummate writer/actor, Khan adapted his words for the Marathi-accented “Virar ka chokra” Govinda, giving him lines to be delivered at machine-gun speed in a Dada Kondkesque manner.
+Hero No 1, Coolie No 1, Anari No 1 and Aunty No 1 all did well at the box office.
+A consummate writer/actor, Khan adapted his words for the Marathi-accented “Virar ka chokra” Govinda, giving him lines to be delivered at machine-gun speed in a Dada Kondke-esque manner.

 Khan, now an older actor himself, played the foil, as father or father-in-law for the rising star.